andrewchambers/blackhole/README.md

 The blackhole executable does the follow actions:

-read stdin into a random file generated $.
+read stdin into a random file generated in the operating system temporary directory.

 run every file in ~/.blackhole_hooks/*